has-taxman/Threat-model-and-security-assessment/README.md

 ---
 ## Task/Assignment 📝

-- Create your own repository and complete the task there.
-You may create a `app` in your repo and copy all the files in this directory into it.
-Or alternatively, you can use this directory as is.
-Your choice.
+- My task was to create a repository and create an `app` in your repo and copy all the files in this directory into it.

-- Your task will be to create a container image for the app, push it to ECR (recommended) or DockerHub.
-Ideally, you should use a CI/CD pipeline to build, test, and push the container image.
+- Then, create a container image for the app, push it to ECR (recommended) or DockerHub.
+Ideally, I should use a CI/CD pipeline to build, test, and push the container image.

 - Deploy the app on ECS using Terraform.
 All the resources should be provisioned using Terraform.
 Use TF modules.

 - Make sure the app is live on `https://tm.<your-domain>` or `https://tm.labs.<your-domain>`

 - App must use HTTPS.
 Hosted on ECS.
 Figure out the rest.
-Once app is live, add screenshots to the README.md file.
+Once app is live, add a detailed README.md file.

 - Add architecture diagram of how the infrastructure is setup.
-(Use Lucidchart or draw.io or mermaid) You are free to use any diagramming tool.

 ## Local app setup 💻

 ```bash